Mike Matheny: 2015

-After defeating the Chicago Cubs 10–9 on May 4, 2015, the Cardinals sported an MLB-best 19–6 record, which was the best 25-game start for the club since at least 1900.
-Having won seven in a row, it established a career-high for Matheny.
+After defeating the Chicago Cubs 10–9 on May 4, 2015, the Cardinals had an MLB-best 19–6 record and the best 25-game start for the club since at least 1900.
+The seven game win streak was a career-high for Matheny.
 The Cardinals defeated the Cubs again the next game, 7–4, extending the win streak to eight.
 A 3–1 victory over the Detroit Tigers on May 17, 2015, secured the 300th win of his managerial career.
-In August 2015, Baseball America published that fellow managers and coaches in the National League rated Matheny the second-best manager in the league.
-On September 19, the Cardinals became the first team in the majors to advance to the playoffs.
+In August 2015, Baseball America published that fellow NL managers and coaches rated Matheny the second-best manager in the league.
+On September 19, the Cardinals became the first team in the majors to qualify for the playoffs.
 Matheny became the first manager in MLB history to guide his club to the postseason in each of his first four full seasons.
 With an 11–1 win over the Pittsburgh Pirates on September 30, the Cardinals won 100 games for the first time in Matheny's managerial career, while clinching their third consecutive NL Central division title.
-The Pirates, who had kept close for most of the season, had already won 96 games, while clinching a wild-card berth.
-However, the Cubs, the second wild-card entrant, defeated the Cardinals in the NLDS in four games.
+The Pirates, who had kept close for most of the season, had already won 96 games, while clinching a wild card berth.
+However, the Cubs, the second wild card team, defeated the Cardinals in the NLDS in four games.
 Matheny finished second in the NL Manager of the Year Award voting, and was a co-winner of the J. G. Taylor Spink St. Louis Baseball Man of the Year Award.

 2016−2018

 On May 27, 2016, Matheny gained his 400th career win in a 6–2 defeat of the Washington Nationals.
 In 2016, Matheny's contract was extended to 2022.

-On May 1, 2018, Matheny became the fourth person, after Red Schoendienst, Whitey Herzog, and Tony La Russa, to manage 1,000 Cardinals games.
-He was fired by the Cardinals on July 14, 2018.
-His 2018 record was 47–46 and his career in St. Louis over 1,065 games was 591–474 (.555).
+On May 1, 2018, Matheny became the fourth person, following Red Schoendienst, Whitey Herzog, and Tony La Russa, to manage 1,000 Cardinals games.
+However, the Cardinals fired him on July 14, following middling performance and clubhouse issues, including Matheny's poor communication with Dexter Fowler.
+His 2018 record was 47–46, and his career in St. Louis over 1,065 games was 591–474 (.555).
+The Cardinals did not make the postseason in his final three seasons as manager.

 Kansas City Royals

-On October 31, 2019, Matheny was hired as manager of the Kansas City Royals after the retirement of Ned Yost.
+On October 31, 2019, Matheny was hired as manager of the Kansas City Royals following the retirement of Ned Yost.
+Matheny had previously been a special advisor for player development for the Royals.
 The Royals exercised a contract option on March 31, 2022, retaining Matheny through the 2023 season.
-On October 5, 2022, the Royals announced Matheny would not return as manager for the 2023 season.
+On October 5, 2022, the Royals fired Matheny following the dismissal of general manager Dayton Moore.
+He did not have a winning season with the Royals, peaking at 74 wins in 2021.